 If there's one question we get most often, it's this one: what is the best chef's knife?

 The honest answer?
-There is no such thing as a "best chef's knife."
-It'd be like asking a violinist to name the "best violin" or an architect to identify the "best material."
 There are many factors that come into play, and depending on what type of cook you are and how your hands, body, and wallet are shaped, you might opt for one over another.

 Whether you stir-fry or not, a wok is one of the most versatile tools in the kitchen.
 It's by far the best vessel for deep-frying; its wide shape and large volume make it easy to fit plenty of food in there with minimal contact and oil-use, with virtually no danger of splattering the stove-top with hot oil (or worse, overflowing).
 You can also smoke, braise, and steam in it.
 (Check out Wok Skills 101 for more info.)

-You may have heard elsewhere that on Western stoves, a skillet is a better stir-frying vessel.
+You may have heard elsewhere that a skillet is a better stir-frying vessel on Western stoves.
 This is not true.
-When tasted side-by-side, a stir-fry that comes out of a cast-iron wok tastes significantly better than one that comes out of a skillet, due to its shape, material, and the manner in which heat is transferred (a wok has a much larger hot area above and around the actual cooking surface, helping to produce that familiar smoky wok-hai flavor that is impossible to achieve in a flat skillet).
+When tasted side-by-side, a stir-fry that comes out of a cast iron wok tastes significantly better than one that comes out of a skillet, due to the wok's shape, material, and the manner in which heat is transferred.
+(A wok has a much larger hot area above and around the actual cooking surface, helping to produce that familiar smoky wok-hai flavor, which is impossible to achieve in a flat skillet).

 The downside: A wok will not work very well on an electric or induction burner.
 Take note.

-Which one?: To be honest, any 1 1/2- to 2 mm gauge carbon steel wok will do the job, including the $15 chinatown kitchen supply versions, but the Joyce Chen Class Series comes with a domed lid (great for protecting yourself from particularly intense frying jobs) and a wooden spatula.
-You can ignore the 1-star comments on Amazon complaining of rusting.
+Which one?
+To be honest, any 1 1/2- to 2 mm gauge carbon steel wok will do the job, including the $15 chinatown kitchen supply versions, but the Joyce Chen wok is an excellent pick.
 So long as you follow our care and maintenance guide, your wok

 should will achieve a deep black, lustrous non-stick sheen within a few uses.